 1. Utilize Your Workspaces

-With these tips in mind, you'll be able to create harmony between all of your team and worker types, no matter where they’re located.
-To analyze the productivity of your work environment, here are the metrics you should be using.
+With these tips in mind, you'll be able to create harmony between all of your teams and worker types, no matter where they’re located.
+Don’t be afraid to make changes as you go.
+All teams are different and so are their needs